Matt-Crow/RustWebExample/README.md

    its default schema.
 4. give the Tiberius account permission to create table, delete, insert, select, and update.
+5. run the app with `cargo run -- --setup`

 ## Required Environment Variables
 - `JWT_SECRET`: the secret key to use for signing JSON web tokens